 Questions to Ask About Flea Extermination

 As with any contractor, it’s important for a homeowner or renter to seek out references and reviews of an exterminator.
 It’s especially important that they feel comfortable and confident with an exterminator, because they’ll be in the home using chemicals around the residents’ personal belongings.
-A customer needs to be able to count on the professional’s expertise and be able to ask questions.
+A customer needs to be able to count on the professional’s expertise and to ask questions.
 The following list includes some questions a customer might ask a potential exterminator before signing a contract.

 - How long have you been in business?